Florence Maybrick: Marriage

-James Maybrick was taken ill on 27 April 1889 after self-administering a double dose of strychnine.
+James Maybrick was taken ill on 27 April 1889 after Florence administered a double dose of strychnine.
 His doctors treated him for acute dyspepsia, but his condition deteriorated.
 On 8 May, Florence wrote a compromising letter to Brierley, which was intercepted by Alice Yapp, a nanny who hated Florence.
 Yapp intercepted all letters sent by Florence and passed them on to Maybrick's brother, Edwin, who was staying at Battlecrease.
 Edwin, himself by many accounts one of Florence's lovers, shared the contents of the letter with his brother Michael Maybrick, who was effectively the head of the family and who also hated Florence.
 By Michael's orders, Florence was immediately deposed as mistress of her house and held under house arrest.
 On 9 May, a nurse reported that Florence had surreptitiously tampered with a Valentine's Meat Juice bottle that was afterwards found to contain a half-grain of arsenic.
 Florence later testified that her husband had begged her to administer it as a pick-me-up.
 However, he never drank its contents.

 Maybrick died at his home in Aigburth on 11 May 1889.
 In her memoir, Mrs. Maybrick's Own Story: My Fifteen Lost Years, Florence describes the following, as she knelt down by her late husband's bedside: